meniRoy/electron-automation/README.md

 ## pupeteer automation on electron app
+A minimal Electron application withe puppeteer automation testing.

-Because of electron using chromium and puppeteer also using chromium It would be quite simple  to setup automation withe puppeteer on electron app
+Because of electron using chromium and puppeteer also using chromium It would be quite simple  to setup automation withe puppeteer on electron app.

 ## luanch the app
  to luanch the app in dev env: